dchartash/covid19_ceso/index.md

 This webinar contains specific information about international sourcing to the United States, including information regarding the validation of products from Chinese distributors as well as ensuring they have passed NIOSH inspection (which should indicate an equivalency to evaluations in Ontario).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w7tVnjrmAmc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## 3D Printing of Medical Devices/Personal Protective Equipment

+### US Food and Drug Administration
+The US FDA has developed guidance for the 3D printing of medical devices and personal protective equipment: <https://www.fda.gov/medical-devices/coronavirus-covid-19-and-medical-devices/3d-printing-medical-devices-accessories-components-and-parts-during-covid-19-pandemic>.
+This guidance suggests that such equipment requires testing and evaluation by the FDA prior to use.

+### Health Canada
+Similarly, Health Canada has issued guidance: <https://www.canada.ca/en/health-canada/services/drugs-health-products/medical-devices/covid-19-unconventional-manufacturing-personal-protective-equipment.html>.
+This guidance provides the standards for face shields and masks, as well as regulatory authorization protocols and pathways.

 </div>